Learn how to filter by and read the time tracking column on monday boards using the platform API

 |

-The following example returns all items on the specified board with a running time tracker.
+The following example returns all items with a running time tracker.

 query {